 As needed, the regional inspectors conduct special (supplemental) inspections of those plants that exceeded established thresholds during routine inspections and, therefore, require heightened agency scrutiny.
 The NRC also conducts event response inspections as needed.

 How does NRC record its findings from each inspection?

-Issues identified during inspections at facilities being constructed pursuant to 10 CFR Part 52 will be documented in accordance with the guidance and requirements in IMC 0613, "Documenting 10 CFR Part 52 Construction Inspections."
+Issues identified during inspections at facilities being constructed pursuant to 10 CFR Part 52 will be documented in accordance with the guidance and requirements in IMC 0613, "Power Reactor Construction Inspection Reports."

 Issues identified during vendor inspections and quality assurance (QA) implementation inspections will be documented in accordance with the guidance and requirements in IMC 0617, "Vendor and Quality Assurance Implementation Inspection Reports."

 How does NRC use inspection findings in its oversight of nuclear power plants that are under construction?